 Invest In Great Point Of Sale

 KORONA POS equips liquor stores with the most robust and powerful point of sale.
-Our reporting and analytics keeps operators informed with in-depth sales insights to make decisions regarding inventory, promotions, and discounts.
+Our reporting and analytics keep operators informed with in-depth sales insights to make decisions regarding inventory, promotions, and discounts.
 In addition, we integrate with the best liquor store loyalty programs available, such as Bottlecapps, CityHive, and springbig.
-Keep your lines moving and customers happy with our lightning fast software and 24/7 customer service.
+Keep your lines moving and customers happy with our lightning-fast software and 24/7 customer service.
 Give us a call today to schedule a demo!